Skip to content

 Server Components as Default

-React Server Components (RSC) are no longer experimental—they are the architectural standard.
-By shifting the bulk of your application logic to the server, you ship significantly less JavaScript to the client.
-This leads to:
+In Next.js App Router projects, React Server Components are the architectural default for non-interactive work.
+By shifting content rendering, data access, and heavy formatting to the server, you can ship less JavaScript to the client.
+This can lead to:

 Concurrency & Suspense